azsn/noted/README.md

 License
 -----

-All code is under the Apache Public License 2.0. http://www.apache.org/licenses/LICENSE-2.0
+All code is under the Apache License 2.0. http://www.apache.org/licenses/LICENSE-2.0